mrpull/ansible-lab/docs/ansible-lab/docs/lab-2/lab-2.md

 * Experiment with using templates to deploy changes to the contents of the web page.

 * Try ad hoc commands to stop the service on one or two nodes.
 What happens when you refresh the web page?

+* What does `ansible -a "cat /etc/haproxy/haproxy.cfg" lb1` do?

+[Lab 3](../lab-3/lab-3.md) will discuss breaking down larger playbooks into more modular roles.